Phillip Talavera

 Philippe Talavera is a French choreographer and film director who has been living in Namibia since 1997.
 In 2001, he founded the Ombetja Yehinga Organisation Trust.

-Education
+Talavera has worked in Namibia since 2000 on programmes such as HIV prevention and education through the arts.
+He directed the 2024 Namibian film Lukas, which was nominated in 2025 for the "Best Indigenous Language (Southern Africa)" film in the Africa Magic Viewers Choice Awards.
+Talavera also directed the films Kapana (2020), Kukuri (2018), Salute!
+(2017), and Pap and Milk (2016).

 Talavera completed his studies in France.
 He holds a Ph.D in veterinary sciences as well as a DEE in human biochemistry.
 He also studied performing arts.

-Work

-Talavera has worked in Namibia since 2000 on programmes such as HIV prevention and education through the arts.